How to Structure Headings for Better Accessibility

 or similar tags empty.

-Number seven: Headings improve screen reader navigation
+Number Seven: Headings improve screen reader navigation

 Test heading structure with a screen reader to ensure proper hierarchy.
 People using assistive technology should be able to navigate by headings alone.

-Number eight: Headings are used consistently across the site
+Number Eight: Headings are used consistently across the site

 Maintain a predictable structure across all pages.
 Keep heading usage consistent in similar sections.

-Number nine: Use headings to break up long content
+Number Nine: Use headings to break up long content

 Long paragraphs should be divided into smaller, scannable sections with headings.
 This improves readability for all people, including those with cognitive disabilities.

-Number ten: Test headings with a document outline tool
+Number Ten: Test headings with a document outline tool

 Use browser extensions or developer tools to check the heading structure.
 Ensure headings create a clear and logical content outline.